nasa/harmony-browse-image-generator/README.md

 * `harmony_browse_image_generator` - The directory containing Python source code
   for the HyBIG. `adapter.py` contains the `BrowseImageGeneratorAdapter` class that is invoked by calls to the service.
+* `legacy-CHANGELOG.md` - Notes for each version that was previously released internally to EOSDIS, prior to open-source publication of the code and Docker image.
 * `pip_requirements.txt` - A list of service Python package dependencies.
 * `tests` - A directory containing the service unit test suite.